Skip to main content

 • Are the bullets specific or generic?

 A pile of eight projects with generic descriptions scores 0/3.
 One project with a working URL, clear name, and specific bullets scores 3/3.
+This holds whether you're aiming at a 12-person startup or a FAANG new-grad pipeline; the bar on the side-projects section barely moves.
 Per the Indeed Career Guide research on entry-level résumés, bullets that lead with a verb and contain a specific result outperform descriptive ones at roughly 2x the response rate.

 Pick one project to actually invest in